 Advice for Landlords

 We have written a series of Landlord advice articles to assist you when letting a property.
-Whether you are a first time Landlord or a seasoned professional Landlord or Property Manager, we hope this information will help you learn how to be a Landlord.
+Whether you are a first timer or a seasoned professional Landlord or Property Manager, we hope this information will help you learn how to be a Landlord.

-If you have any questions about letting a property, we do hope you will be able to find the answers here however, if you would prefer to speak to a ‘Letting a Property’ agent, please call us on 0333 577 8888 and select option 2.
+If you have any questions about letting a property, we do hope you will be able to find the answers here however, if you would prefer to speak to an agent, please call us on 0333 577 8888 and select option 2.

 In this series of Landlord advice articles, we will explore how a typical Landlord would go about letting a property for the first time.
 You can use this as a guideline although some cases may differ slightly.